 While a GSA Schedule can certainly be rewarding for your company, you want to make sure the process of acquiring one goes smoothly and it’s done right the first time.
 While we hope these tips will help you make sense of the process, we understand that you might still be feeling overwhelmed or unsure of where to start.

-If you want to learn more about getting preparing a GSA Schedule proposal, you can check out these blogs:
+If you want to learn more about getting preparing a GSA Schedule offer, you can check out these blogs:

 If you have any questions about getting a GSA Schedule or you need help with the process, one of our consultants would be happy to help you.